 - FASD is understood to be a permanent cognitive disability.

-- FASD is an umbrella term used to describe a wide range of conditions that impact a person’s life.
+- FASD is a diagnostic term used to describe a wide range of conditions that impact a person’s life.

 - FASD is a life-long condition.